-- Teething – in puppies the emergence of adult teeth can cause tearing.
+In puppies the emergence of adult teeth can cause tearing.

-- Ear infection – if the tear staining is one sided, your veterinarian will probably check for an ear infection in the ear on the same side, as this can often cause excessive tear production.
+If the tear staining is one sided, your veterinarian will probably check for an ear infection in the ear on the same side, as this can often cause excessive tear production.

-- Allergies – seasonal allergies like hay fever, allergic responses to new food or even a reaction to cleaning fluids used to wash out food and water bowls can all lead to tear staining.
+Seasonal allergies like hay fever, allergic responses to new food or even a reaction to cleaning fluids used to wash out food and water bowls can all lead to tear staining.

-- Water – believe it or not, highly mineralised water can cause tear staining, so don’t give your dog mineral water to drink, but if you live in a high mineral water area, try using bottled water from elsewhere to see if this solves the problem.
+Believe it or not, highly mineralised water can cause tear staining, so don’t give your dog mineral water to drink, but if you live in a high mineral water area, try using bottled water from elsewhere to see if this solves the problem.

-- Diet – some dogs can experience tearing in relation to food additives such as food colourings used in commercial dog treats, which can be very brightly coloured with food dyes.
+Some dogs can experience tearing in relation to food additives such as food colourings used in commercial dog treats, which can be very brightly coloured with food dyes.

-- Glaucoma – amongst the congenital reasons for tear staining, glaucoma creates a build-up of fluids inside the eye and damages the optic nerve.
+Amongst the congenital reasons for tear staining, glaucoma creates a build-up of fluids inside the eye and damages the optic nerve.
 As in humans, it’s more likely in older dogs.
 Breeds such as the Chow Chow, Shar-Pei, Jack Russell Terrier, Shih-Tzu, and Husky are particularly prone to glaucoma.

-- Shallow eye sockets – these are often seen in brachycephalic (flat-faced) dogs such as French bulldogs, boxers, Lhasa Apsos, Pekingese and pugs.
+These are often seen in brachycephalic (flat-faced) dogs such as French bulldogs, boxers, Lhasa Apsos, Pekingese and pugs.
 Typically the bulging, round eyes that make these breeds so charming can also lead to difficulties in closing the eyelid fully, which can result in irritation and damage to the eye surface.
 Vets often prescribe eyedrops for these dogs.

-- Ingrowing eyelashes – once again, this is often an inherited problem seen in Cocker Spaniels, Dachshunds, Pekingese and Poodles amongst others.
+Once again, this is often an inherited problem seen in Cocker Spaniels, Dachshunds, Pekingese and Poodles amongst others.
 Some breeds that require clipping need extra care as the hair regrowth around the eye can aim inwards rather than outwards if clipped too close: Cairn and West Highland White terriers with their coarse ‘guard hair’ outer coats are particularly prone to this problem.

 Managing tear stain markings in dogs